Guruprasad-S-stack/ai-agents/news_podcast_generator/readme.md

-# 🦉 Beifong: Your Junk-Free, Personalized Information and Podcasts
+#PodcastAgent: Your Junk-Free, Personalized Information and Podcasts

-Beifong manages your trusted articles and social media platform sources.
+PodcastAgent manages your trusted articles and social media platform sources.
 It generates podcasts from the content you trust and curate.
 It handles the complete pipeline, from data collection and analysis to the production of scripts and visuals.

 ## Table of Contents